7 Types of Reflective Materials for Laser Cutting

 Titanium is very similar in laser cut behavior to stainless steel.
-It is recommended to use a high power setting, a slightly reduced feed speed (compared with similar thickness stainless steel) and argon assist to improve cut speed/quality.
+It is recommended to use a high power setting for titanium cutting, a slightly reduced feed speed (compared with similar thickness stainless steel) and argon assist to improve cut speed/quality.
 Argon is beneficial as it will reduce the yellow or bronze staining of oxidation at the cut, compared with air or even nitrogen assist.

 Aluminum is widely acknowledged as more difficult to cut than stainless steel due to its high reflectivity.
 A fiber laser's main wavelength (1.06 µm) is fairly well absorbed, however.
 A surface coating can be effective with aluminum, so long as it doesn’t burn away before melting has started.
 The highest available power, combined with a high feed rate will generally give the best results in cutting aluminum.
 It should be noted that the higher the alloying content there is, the easier it is to cut aluminum.
 Meanwhile, pure, soft, ductile aluminum is the hardest to get good results from.
 For more information, see our guide on Anodized Aluminum.

 Many reflective materials pose only “learning” challenges in cutting.
 If the machine is appropriate for the task—i.e., has a good gas-assist option, a fiber laser or Nd:YAG (for copper and precious metals), and the settings have been trialed thoroughly—even the most reflective of materials can be cut.
 But it is not easy, and common home laser cutters, with limited gas assist and CO2 lasers, will not give good results.